ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 ![Inbound Rules5](./images/2.%20Inbound%20Rules5.png)

-* Finally, the server can now be accessed locally and from any IPv4 addres.
+* Finally, the server can now be accessed locally and from any IPv4 address.
 To check if you can access the server locally in Ubuntu, run the following command:

 ```bash
 curl http://localhost:80